 |Some of the many colourful desert flowers still blooming after the rains.|

 Before admiring the sunset over Uluru we spent a good 90 minutes walking the base with our guide Charlie in heat of around 36 deg.
 Water was at hand at all times which we were urged to drink in vast quantities.
-Funnily enough needing the loo, even after drinking so much, didn't come into the equation.
+Funnily enough, needing the loo, even after drinking so much, didn't come into the equation.
 I expect we lost most of our bodily fluid through sweating.
 The place has a certain aura about it.
-Not just a large rock stuck in the desert but a place for dreamtime stories.
-For the Aboriginal people dreamtime represents the essence of their society, culture, traditions and spirituality.
-It is a time when ancestors, gods and living mortals come together to learn about the heritage and customs of the their people.
-Most pictures of Uluru is of a large mass in a fast plain, but delve deeper and you see caves with drawings and shapes all made form the elememts.
+Not just a large rock stuck in the desert but a place for Dreamtime stories.
+For the Aboriginal people, Dreamtime represents the essence of their society, culture, traditions and spirituality.
+It is a time when ancestors, gods and living mortals come together to learn about the heritage and customs of their people.
+Most pictures of Uluru is of a large mass in a fast plain, but delve deeper and you see caves with drawings and shapes all made form the elements.
 No wonder this is such a special place for the Aborigines.

 |A guided walk along the base of Uluru.
 Top R is the rope to help walkers up to the top.
 Conditions have to be right for this to be allowed.|